-Fix and Flip Real Estate Investors are looking for properties they can buy, usually at a discount, where they can fix up the property and within a short time resell the profit for a profit.
+Fix-and-Flip Real Estate Investors are looking for properties they can buy, usually at a discount, where they can fix up the property and resell the profit for a profit within a short period of time.

 These investors are typically focused on short-term cash flow in the form of capital gains.
-They often use this a primary means of earning money to live on (and sometimes, but not always, taking money in excess of their standard of living and using it to invest in some properties to keep longer term as rentals).
+They often use this as a primary means of earning money to live on.
+Sometimes, but not always, they also earn money in excess of their standard of living and using it to invest in some properties to keep longer term as rentals.

 Creative Real Estate Investors

-Depending on how the Creative Real Estate Entrepreneurs are running their business, you can make a case for modeling this type of investing activity in one of two ways.
-You can choose to model it as plain income using the Paycheck and Personal Expenses rule.
-This would be similar to how we might model the Fix and Flip Real Estate Investors.
-Or, alternatively, you can model it more like a Buy and Hold Real Estate Investors modeling each Property purchased, rented and eventually sold.
+Depending on how a Creative Real Estate Entrepreneur runs their business, you can make a case for modeling this type of investing activity in one of two ways.
+One option is model it as plain income using the

 Wholesalers are typically wholesaling to generate immediate income.
-So, if you’re trying to model it in the Real Estate Financial Planner™ software you should model it similarly to how you might model the Fix and Flip Real Estate Investors with a Paycheck and Personal Expenses rule.
+So, if you’re trying to model it in the Real Estate Financial Planner™ software, you should model it similarly to how you might model a fix-and-flip real estate investment with a

-Bird Dogs are a lite-version of Wholesalers.
-Bird Dogs just do the preliminary work of identifying potential deals and then turning the lead on to other investor types who then pursue buying (or in the case of a Wholesaler… wholesaling) the property.
+Bird dogs are a lite-version of wholesalers.
+Bird Dogs just do the preliminary work of identifying potential deals and then turning the lead on to other investor types who then pursue buying (or wholesaling) the property.

-As you might imagine, Bird Dogs are typically paid a much smaller fee for their work then a Wholesaler who will negotiate the deal, control the deal with a contract or option and then sell the deal or their rights to the deal.
+As you might imagine, Bird Dogs are typically paid a much smaller fee for their work than a Wholesaler who will negotiate the deal, control the deal with a contract or option, and then sell the deal or their rights to the deal.

-To model Bird Dogs in the Real Estate Financial Planner™ software you’d use a simple Paycheck and Personal Expenses rule that estimated how much income the Bird Dogs would make in a typical month.
+To model a Bird Dog strategy in the Real Estate Financial Planner™ software, you’d use a simple